Tucson Festival of Books

 Ruth McKoy Lowery (she/her/hers)

-Ruth McKoy Lowery is a professor of children's literature at the University of North Texas.
-Her research focuses on using literature across the curriculum, immigrant and multicultural literature, and the adaptation of immigrant and minority students at risk of school failure.
+Ruth McKoy Lowery is a professor of literacy at the University of North Texas.
+Her research focuses on globally diverse children's literature and prepares educators to teach all students.

 Scheduled events: